 Some CBD oils do contain very small amounts of THC.
 It depends on the particular brand, though.
 Some CBD oils contain no THC, some contain a very small amount.
 If a CBD oil does contain THC, it will be less than 0.3%, as stated by law.

 Most high-quality, reliable CBD oils will contain much less THC than this.
-Our very own Good Vibes 250mg+ CBD oil contains less than 0.03% THC.
-We proudly test each batch in-house and then at an independent third-party laboratory.
 You can view our laboratory reports at this link.

 How do they test for cannabis?

 Whether you agree with it or not, drug testing is common for a number of jobs in the U.S and around the world.
 It is even mandatory for all federal employees.
 Many private sector employers also test their workers.

 When looking for signs of cannabis use, most drug tests are actually looking for just one type of cannabinoid and its metabolites.
 And that cannabinoid is THC.
 A standard urine drug screen for cannabis use consists of an immunoassay with antibodies that are able to detect THC and its main metabolite, 11-nor-delta9-caboxy-THC (THC-COOH).